jangroth/aws-certification-notes/devops-engineer-professional.md

 need, while only paying for what you use.

 * On AWS: <a href="https://aws.amazon.com/quicksight/" target="_blank">Service</a> - <a href="https://aws.amazon.com/quicksight/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/quicksight/latest/user/welcome.html" target="_blank">User Guide</a>

 ---

+## Redshift

+### Overview
+Amazon Redshift is a fully managed, petabyte-scale data warehouse service in the cloud.
+An Amazon Redshift data warehouse is a collection of computing resources called nodes, which are organized into a group called a cluster.
+Each cluster runs an Amazon Redshift engine and contains one or more databases.

+---